grnet/e-science/tests/web/README.md

 ##Selenium tests for Ember/Django App

 To run the tests you need:

 1. `pip install -U selenium` or `pip install selenium`

-2. For all the selenium tests you will need an ~okeanos token which will be located in .config.txt file in projectroot/.private/

-This is the format of the .config.txt file:
+2. For the login and logout tests you will need an ~okeanos token which will be located in .config.txt file in <projectroot>/.private/ this is the format of the file:

 	[global]